programmer-ke/data-playground/README.md

 To shut down the local cluster, run `vagrant halt`.
 To delete all the resources associated with the cluster, run `vagrant destroy`.

+## Syncing files to local master node

+By default, vagrant will sync the the project root (where the Vagrantfile is located) to `/vagrant` within each cluster VM.

+Additionally, you can create a directory called `workspace` inside the project root that will synced to `/workspace` in the master node.
+Git has been set to ignore contents of this directory so you can place data and code that you do not want to track as part of this repository in it.
+You will find these files in `/workspace` inside the master node.